odf-community/ASADT3/README.md

 > Please Note: It is recommended to run ASADT with administrative privileges (`sudo`) to ensure proper execution of certain tools and scripts.
 However, it is possible to prevent ASADT from requesting these permissions.
 If you would like to utilize this option, it is available by executing `asadt.py` without the `sudo` flag and following the on-screen instructions.
 It is worth mentioning that Python modules that are installed using the `pip install -r requirements.txt` are place in the local account of execution.
 It is suggested to install these packages both as a root user and as a local user if you chose to utilize the `sudo disengage` option, due to changes in `site-packages` area when executing as 2 different parties.

-For any issues, feedback, or feature requests, please refer to the [GitHub Repository](https://github.com/odf-community/ASADT3) and create an issue.
+For any issues, feedback, or feature requests, please refer to the [GitHub Discussions Channel](https://github.com/odf-community/ASADT3/discussions) or the [GitHub Issues Channel](https://github.com/odf-community/ASADT3/issues) and create an issue.
 We welcome contributions and collaboration from the open-source community to enhance ASADT and make it even more robust and user-friendly.